Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: General paradigm of real-space construction

 Suppose there are $m$ different kinds of 1D bubble constructions, labeled by $B_j,j=1,...,m$.
 With this notation we can label an arbitrary bubble construction by an operator:

-here $n_0/n_j$ means that we take 2D/1D bubble construction $A/B_j$ by $n_0/n_j$.
+where $l_0/l_j$ means that we take 2D/1D bubble construction $A/B_j$ by $l_0/l_j$ times.
 According to the definition of the bubble construction, taking an arbitrary bubble construction on the trivial state will lead to another trivial state, and all these trivial states form another group as following:

-Here ``TBS'' is the abbreviation of ``trivial block-states'', and $\{\mathrm{TBS}\}\subset\{\mathrm{OFBS}\}$ because all trivial block-states are obstruction-free block-states.
+Here ``TBS'' is the abbreviation of ``trivial block-states'', and $\{\mathrm{TBS}\}\subset\{\mathrm{OFBS}\}$ because all trivial block-states are obstruction-free block-states. $\{\mathrm{TBS}\}$ includes trivial block-states with different dimensions: $\{\mathrm{TBS}\}^{d\mathrm{D}}$ ($d=0,1$).
 Therefore, an obstruction and trivialization free block-state can be labeled by a group element of the following quotient group:

 and all group elements in $G$ are not equivalent because we have already divided all trivial states connected by bubble constructions.
 Equivalently, group $G$ gives the classification of the corresponding crystalline topological phases.